AlexeyPechnikov/gis-snippets/README.md

 ## Spatial data processing in PostgreSQL/PostGIS

-Usually we use raster data processing whch is fast and well-optimized due to defined data grid.
+Usually we use raster data processing whch is fast and well-optimized due to a defined data grid.
 Nevertheless, there are lots of cases when we require for sparse/irregular/multicale data processing.
-It can be done dy different ways and PostgreSQL/PostGIS engine for data processing is powerful and helpful.
+It can be done different ways and the PostgreSQL/PostGIS engine for data processing is powerful and helpful.

  * [Spheroid](Spheroid) based spatial data processing for irregular data.
  Here Radon Transform creates bins by radial distance from point and calculate average values for the bins and Gaussian Transform